Christiane Amanpour's New Series Explores Sex And Love All Over The World

 CNN's chief international correspondent, Christiane Amanpour, is no stranger to tough coverage.
 She documented the bloody 2003 American-led invasion of Iraq and has reported from the aftermath of humanitarian crises including the 2010 earthquake in Haiti, the 2011 Japanese tsunami and Hurricane Katrina.
 This year, Amanpour was named as Charlie Rose's interim replacement after he was fired by CBS for multiple allegations of sexual harassment.

 In her latest project, Amanpour is taking on a topic that wasn't making the nightly news until the #MeToo movement started: love and sex.
-Her six-part documentary series, Love and Sex Around the World, explores the intimate lives of people around the world.
+Her six-part documentary series, Sex & Love Around the World, explores the intimate lives of people around the world.
 She spoke to NPR's Michel Martin about the series' conception, its topics and its challenges.

 This interview has been lightly edited for clarity.